 Upon this the citizens agreed to abstain from any violence until nine o'clock at night, but guards were posted, and the excitement ran high.
-Nine o'clock struck, but no message had been received from head-quarters.
-The citizens got their tools ready to open the jail, and it was useless trying to stem the raging current.
-Then, just in the nick of time, appears the messenger with a telegram: Gen. Curtis appoints Capt.
-Manwaring Provost-Marshal; and with three thundering cheers for Gen. Curtis, the citizens march to the residence of the new officer.
-An order for the immediate release of the contrabands is issued; they are set free, at once, hired out to farmers, and quiet reigns supreme over our little plucky town.
-No disgrace could be more rankling in the breasts of our staunch citizens than to have Gasconade County converted into a slave-hunting ground for the enemies of our government.
+Nine o'clock struck, but no mess age had been received from headquarters,-The citizens got their tools ready to open the juil, and it was useless trying to stem the raging current.
+Then, just in the nick of time, appears the messenger with a telegram: Gen, Ourtis appoints Capt.
+Manwaring Provost Marshal; and with three thundering cheers for Gen. Curtis, the citizens march to the residence of the new officer.
+An order for the immediate release of the contrabands d is issued; they are set free, at once, hired out to farmers, and quiet reigns supreme over our little placky town.

+No disgrace could be more rankling in the breasts of our staunch citizens than to have Gasconade County converted into a slavehunting ground for the enemies of our gove ernment.

-County 'Squires will please notice this "precedent," and not meddle with the authority of Uncle Sam.
-EMANCIPATION.
+County Squires will please notice this " precedent," and not meddle with the authority of Uncle Sam .- Anti-Slavery Stan-EMANCIPATION.